 How to use semicolons

-- A semicolon is a punctuation mark that looks like this ; when used correctly the semicolon can make writing clearer.
+A semicolon is a punctuation mark that looks like this ;

 The most common way to use a semicolon is to help join closely connected ideas in a sentence.
 These sections must be independent and complete sentences, but closely linked in some way:

-A semicolon is often used to replace a coordinating conjunction like ‘and’ or ‘but’.
+A semicolon is often used to replace a like 'and' or 'but'.
 The sentence about Sandip could have been written like this:

 A full stop could often be used instead of a semicolon, but the effect on the reader would change.

 - It was the best of times.
 It was the worst of times.